McLaren F1: Purchase and maintenance

 Only 106 cars were manufactured: 5 prototypes (XP1, XP2, XP3, XP4, XP5), 64 road versions (F1), 1 tuned developmental prototype (XP1 LM), 5 tuned versions (LM), 1 longtail developmental prototype (XPGT), 2 longtail versions (GT), and 28 racecars (GTR).
 Production began in 1992 and ended in 1998.
 At the time of production, each car took around three and a half months to make.

 Although production stopped in 1998, McLaren still maintains an extensive support and service network for the F1.
 Every standard F1 has a modem which allows customer care to remotely fetch information from the ECU of the car in order to assist the customer in the event of a mechanical vehicle failure.
 There are eight authorised service centres throughout the world, and McLaren will on occasion fly a specialised technician to the owner of the car or the service centre.
 All of the technicians have undergone dedicated training in service of the McLaren F1.
 In cases where major structural damage has occurred, the car can be returned to McLaren directly for repair.

 Performance

-The F1 remains one of the fastest production cars ever made; as of October 2018, it is outmatched by very few cars, including the Bugatti Veyron and the Bugatti Chiron.
+The F1 remains one of the fastest production cars ever made; as of October 2018, it is outmatched by very few cars (such as the Bugatti Veyron and the Bugatti Chiron).

 However, all of the higher top speed machines use forced induction to reach their respective top speeds, whereas the McLaren F1 is naturally aspirated.
 To date the F1 holds the record for fastest naturally aspirated production car, a record it has held for almost 30 years.